pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 of a specific operation, we allow ourselves to reason more clearly about the problem at hand.

-However the paper talks about APL itself, where each operator was represented by a special graphic symbol, for example ⍕ or ⍋.
+However, the paper talks about APL itself, where each operator was represented by a special graphic symbol, for example ⍕ or ⍋.
 This made the language precise to read, but hard to write, as special keyboards were needed.

-Apparently the abstract syntax was large enough of a problem that J, a synthesis of APL by Iverson himself (together with Roger Hui), was only using characters found in the ASCII character set.
+Apparently, the abstract syntax was large enough of a problem that J, a synthesis of APL by Iverson himself (together with Roger Hui), was only using characters found in the ASCII character set.

 Yet this leads to the next problem: Character overloading.
 To my knowledge, most operands in APL had a single meaning.
 Contrast this K where a single symbol can have up to four different meanings, dependent on how many arguments we apply it to.
-To a lesser extend, take the `*` symbol from the Sudoku example above.
+To a lesser extent, take the `*` symbol from the Sudoku example above.
 Applied to two arguments, it is simply "multiplication", but applied to a single one, it becomes "first".

-Luckily, yet another dialect of APL was introduced, this time called Q. And Q seems to be the "friendliest" language to read, with many functions having proper english names, instead of single characters.
+Luckily, yet another dialect of APL was introduced, this time called Q. And Q seems to be the "friendliest" language to read, with many functions having proper English names, instead of single characters.

-## J/K & M-Expressions
+## J/K & M-expressions

-By now, I talked about APL itself, but also J, K, and Q. It is easy to think of J and K as simple iterations of APL, but in reality both of these adaptions are a combination of APL and a second programming lanauge.
+By now, I talked about APL itself, but also J, K, and Q. It is easy to think of J and K as simple iterations of APL, but in reality, both of these adoptions are a combination of APL and a second programming language.

-For J, this other part is FP, a language proposed by John Backus in his turing award lecture (and one of my favourite papers) "[Can Programming Be Liberated from the von Neumann Style?](http://www.csc.villanova.edu/%7Ebeck/csc8310/BackusFP.pdf)".
+For J, this other part is FP, a language proposed by John Backus in his Turing award lecture (and one of my favourite papers) "[Can Programming Be Liberated from the von Neumann Style?](http://www.csc.villanova.edu/%7Ebeck/csc8310/BackusFP.pdf)".
 Although FP is very notable, I don't have a lot of experience with it.

-However K combines APL with LISP.
+However, K combines APL with LISP.

-Learning this for the first time really suprised me.
+Learning this for the first time really surprised me.
 I adore LISP languages for their cleanliness and K looks... still like a random assortment of ASCII characters.
 But the similarities are glaring.
-There is a whole [comparison of LISP vs K](http://kparc.com/lisp.txt) by Arthur Withney, the author of K himself.
-But the gist of it is: The main datatypes in K are Atoms and Lists, and code is written in M-Expressions, as opposed to S-Expressions.
+There is a whole [comparison of LISP vs K](http://kparc.com/lisp.txt) by Arthur Whitney, the author of K himself.
+But the gist of it is: The main datatypes in K are Atoms and Lists, and the code is written in M-expressions, as opposed to S-Expressions.
 So for example, the following two samples are equivalent:

 LISP: